SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_036.png" alt="exercise1" width="70%">
 <br><br>

-With the Data Sources connected, we need to create a "Filter Expression" to filter for countries in europe.
+With the Data Sources connected, we need to create a "Filter Expression" to filter for countries in Europe.
 Navigate to the respective tab, open the "Columns" element and then double-click on `partof_continent`.
 In the operators selector click on the `=` button.
 The expression will appear at the top; complete it by typing ```'Europe'```.

 <img src="img/CPL166_037.png" alt="exercise1" width="70%">
 <br><br>